Ice-Daddy/udacity_project_4/README.md

 ## Setup

+This application only works with Python2 because urllib2 is a requirement.

-To install execute `pip install requirements.txt` within the folder to install the required Python packages.
-To create the database and fill it with sample data, run
+To install dependencies, execute `pip install requirements.txt` within the folder to install the required Python packages.
+Then run the following two commands.
 ```
-pip install requirements.txt
-python utils/
+python utils/pixelate.py
 python utils/flood_database.py
 ```
+They will prepare the database and download pictures that will be used for the Prototype

 Then run the app locally by typing
 `python project.py` and point your browser to [localhost:5000](localhost:5000/)

 ## Tests

-Sadly no Unittests but one may test the api quickly by running `python utils/testAPI.py`
+Sadly no Unittests - but one may test the api quickly by running `python utils/testAPI.py`